lulab/Ribowave/README.md

 #### Output files:

-* $header.mx 			: the combined information of all ORFs including chi-square P-value information and coverage information
+* _header_.mx 			: the combined information of all ORFs including chi-square P-value information and coverage information

 **`result`** directory, including :

-* $header.95%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.05
+* _header_.95%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.05

-* $header.99%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.01
+* _header_.99%.mx 	: protein products predicted to be translated in the sample within the cutoff of P-value < 0.01

-* $header.95.ORF_category : annotate ORFs in $header.95%.mx by the relative position of the annotated ORF and customize the output
+* _header_.95.ORF_category : annotate ORFs in $header.95%.mx by the relative position of the annotated ORF and customize the output

-* $header.99.ORF_category : annotate ORFs in $header.99%.mx by the relative position of the annotated ORF and customize the output
+* _header_.99.ORF_category : annotate ORFs in $header.99%.mx by the relative position of the annotated ORF and customize the output